Light rail in Sydney

-The network is managed by Transport for NSW, with day-to-day operation contracted to Transdev.
-In 2022, 25.67 million passenger journeys were made on the network.
-This equates to ridership of over 70,000 daily passenger journeys.
+The network is managed by Transport for NSW, with day-to-day operations contracted to Transdev.
+In the 2023–24 financial year, 40.59 million passenger journeys were made on the network, equating to over 110,000 journeys per day.

 History

 In the 19th and early 20th centuries, Sydney developed an extensive tram network, which grew to be the second largest in the Southern Hemisphere and second largest in the Commonwealth after London.
-The increasing rate of private car ownership, perception that trams contributed to traffic congestion and the general rundown conditions of the network due to the lack of funding after World War II led to the progressive replacement of tram services with buses, with the final section of the tram network closing on 25 February 1961.
+The increasing rate of private car ownership, the perception that trams contributed to traffic congestion and the general rundown conditions of the network due to the lack of funding after World War II led to the progressive replacement of tram services with buses, with the final section of the tram network closing on 25 February 1961.

 In the 1980s and 1990s, the inner city areas of Darling Harbour and Pyrmont were the subject of an urban renewal program.
-In 1988 the Sydney Monorail opened, connecting Darling Harbour to the central business district.
-With poor integration between the monorail and other transport modes, and the increasing redevelopment of the Pyrmont peninsula – including the establishment of Sydney's first legal casino – it was decided to convert a disused section of the Metropolitan Goods railway line into a light rail line.
-A section of track between Pyrmont and Haymarket was upgraded and a new on-street section was built to link the line to Central railway station.
+In 1988 the Sydney Monorail opened, connecting Darling Harbour to the city centre.
+With poor integration between the monorail and other transport modes and the increasing redevelopment of the Pyrmont peninsula – including the establishment of Sydney's first legal casino – it was decided to convert a disused section of the Metropolitan Goods railway line into a light rail line.
+A section of track between Pyrmont and Haymarket was upgraded and a new on-street section was built to link the line to Central station.
 The line was set up as a public-private partnership.
-It opened in August 1997, running between Central station and Wentworth Park, Pyrmont.
+It opened in August 1997, running between Central Station and Wentworth Park, Pyrmont.

-The private owner soon made proposals for a western extension continuing along the disused goods line, plus a new line through the central business district from Central to Circular Quay.
-The western extension opened in 2000, terminating at Lilyfield, but the company was unsuccessful in its attempts to develop a CBD line, which saw development of light rail stagnate for the remainder of the decade.
+The private owner soon made proposals for a western extension continuing along the disused goods line, plus a new line through the city centre from Central to Circular Quay.
+The western extension opened in 2000, terminating at Lilyfield, but a new line through the city centre was not built in this decade.